faceless-ui/modal/src/asModal/README.md

 # asModal

 A higher-order component used to instantiate a modal.
-Portals your content into the [Modal Container](../ModalContainer/README.md).
+Portals your content into [ModalContainer](../ModalContainer/README.md).
 Also provides transition classes and accessibility.
-Inherits the`isOpen` prop along with the [modal context](../ModalProvider/README.md#provided-context).
+Inherits [isOpen](#isOpen) and the [modal context](../ModalProvider/README.md#provided-context).
 For an inline approach, try [Modal](../Modal/README.md).

 ## Usage